willymcallister/willymcallister.github.io/_articles/ideal-elements-and-sources.md

 $i = \dfrac{dq}{dt}$

-Using this idea that moving charge is current, let's go back to $\,\text Q = \text C\,\text V$ and take the derivative of both sides with respect to time and see what we get.
+Using this idea that moving charge is current, let's go back to $\text Q = \text C\,\text V$ and take the derivative of both sides with respect to time and see what we get.
 (When I start talking about things changing with time, I switch from uppercase variable names to lower case, $q$, $i$, and $v$.)

 $\dfrac{dq}{dt} = \text C \, \dfrac{dv}{dt}$